jackyianqq/wedding-banquet-ai/README.md

-# 💍 Wedding Banquet AI Recommender
+# 💍 Course Project - Recommend Suitable Wedding Banquet

-This is a Flask-based AI web app that helps users find suitable wedding banquet venues in Singapore based on guest count, budget, and day of the week.
-The recommendation engine uses OpenAI GPT to suggest the best-fit venues from a local dataset.
+This project leverages a Large Language Model (LLM) to assist couples in finding the most suitable wedding banquet venues based on their specific needs.
+The AI system will automatically crawl and extract structured data from Blissful Brides’ Wedding Banquet Price List, including venue names, prices, capacity, and unique features.
+When a user inputs their preferences—such as budget, number of guests, location, or style—the LLM will analyze the request and generate personalized recommendations from the banquet database.
+The project demonstrates how LLMs can be combined with web scraping and data filtering to deliver intelligent, real-time, and context-aware recommendations.

 ## 🖥️ Features